 Spend the Afternoon Playing in the Sunshine at Bačvice beach

 After the tour ended, we made our way to the beach as it was already incredibly hot by noon.
 From the palace, we walked about 1000m along the port area before staying left and walking up a small hill where we would plot down at the first beach we came to called Bačvice beach.
 We spent the remainder of the afternoon laying out, swimming and snorkeling.
 Although there wasn’t much to see for snorkeling, but if you’re looking for a bit of excitement, there was a rock cliff that people were jumping off of.
 And if you’re too afraid to do that, there was a bounce house floating in the water just across the bay.
+I wouldn’t say that this was one of the best beaches in Split, but it was easy to reach, convenient and cozy!

 The area near where we ate we also very beautiful.
 It seemed like it was another main square within the palace where there were restaurants and cafes all around.
 I found one corner of this area stunning with the green wooden window shutters adding a bit of color to the town.